eternnoir/NLogging/README.md

 A C# logging library.

 ## Motivation
-Use logging system like java.util.logging and python logging package in C# .
+Use logging system like and ython logging package and java.util.logging in C# .